Frente Amplio (Chilean political coalition): History

 The Frente Amplio's origins lay in the 2011 Chilean student movement, the second biggest social protest in the country's recent history since the restoration of democracy in 1990.
 Student demands centered on the right to free education and led to months of school and university occupations across Chile, which continued for several years.
 Within the student movement, new political forces began to emerge, displacing traditional forces (such as the Communist Youth and center-left groups) at the head of high school and university unions and federations.
 Among them where Giorgio Jackson at the Catholic University and Gabriel Boric at the University of Chile.

 In the 2014 Chilean general election, both Jackson and Boric became MPs after running as independents and defying both traditional coalitions: the center-right Chile Vamos and the center-left Nueva Mayoría (formerly, Concertación).
-Along with Vlado Mirosevic (Liberal Party), Jackson and Boric were currently the only Frente Amplio MPs at the moment of the alliance's constitution.
-This movement had formed the organisations Democratic Revolution (2012) and Red Libertaria (2013), and participated in the Everyone to La Moneda platform in the 2013 Chilean general election.
+Along with Mirosevic (PL), Jackson and Boric were the only Frente Amplio MPs at the moment of the alliance's constitution.
+The movement had formed the organisations Democratic Revolution (2012) and Red Libertaria (2013), and participated in the Everyone to La Moneda platform in the 2013 Chilean general election.

-At early 2016, it was reported that Boric and Jackson held talks with several political and social movements in order to create a "broad left front" of anti-establishment forces, aiming to have a parliamentary list and a presidential candidate for the 2017 general elections.
-By August 2016, Boric's Autonomist Movement and Jackson's Democratic Revolution made a formal alliance with the Libertarian Left, New Democracy and the Humanist Party.
-After the October 2016 municipal elections, Jorge Sharp (from the Autonomist Movement) became the first political independent to rule Chile's third largest city: Valparaiso.
+In early 2016, it was reported that Boric and Jackson held talks with several political and social movements in order to create a "broad left front" of anti-establishment forces, aiming to have a parliamentary list and a presidential candidate for the 2017 general elections.
+By August 2016, Boric's Autonomist Movement (MA) and Jackson's Democratic Revolution made a formal alliance with the Libertarian Left, New Democracy and the Humanist Party.
+After the October 2016 municipal elections, Jorge Sharp (MA) became the first political independent to rule Chile's third largest city: Valparaíso.
 Sharp's rise began as a grassroots initiative, running with several other left-wing candidates in a "citizen primary", described by The Guardian as a "quiet revolution against politics-as-usual".

-In January 2017 the Frente Amplio was formally established by eleven political forces.
+In January 2017 the Frente Amplio was formally established by eleven political groups.
 Discussions began on how to choose a presidential nominee.
 Initially, the coalition was in favor of implementing an online referendum, but later decided in favor of participating in the legal primary process, since this would give them the chance to engage in a real electoral test and obtain national coverage at the same level as their well-established rival political coalitions.
-Since most of the Frente Amplio forces were movements lacking official status as political parties, the bloc decided to collect thousands of signatures to grant Democratic Revolution official political party status and use it to apply for the primaries.
-In May 2017, Democratic Revolution submitted close to 49 thousand signatures to the Electoral Service, thus qualifying for implementing primaries.
+Since most of the Frente Amplio's members were movements lacking official status as political parties, the bloc decided to collect thousands of signatures to grant Democratic Revolution official political party status and use it to apply for the primaries.
+In May 2017, Democratic Revolution submitted close to 49,000 signatures to the Electoral Service, thus qualifying for implementing primaries.